Updated: Aug 6

 This post is getting a bit preachy and about as unproductive as watching Trump’s daily Covid-19 rallies or any other ‘Fake News.’
 So, I’ll close with a question and offer a suggestion.

 What can America do to save itself?

 But the country as a whole can no longer afford bread and circuses when a vicious enemy is tearing at the gates, an adversary that isn’t afraid of or threatened by all the military might in the world.
-This isn't a comic book enemy.
+Covid-19 isn't a comic book enemy.
 It's real.
-Trump the performance artist and wannabe President-for-Life may think he can nuke a hurricane but even his maliciously ignorant 'base' has to admit that he can't nuke Covid-19.
+Trump the performance artist and wannabe President-for-Life may think he can nuke a hurricane but even his maliciously ignorant 'base' has to admit that he can't nuke a virus.
 The only defence is science and critical thinking, what America’s education system has failed miserably to teach us.
-Our obsession with cheap entertainment, Fake News, Fake Science, and Fake Art has become our doom.
+Our obsession with cheap entertainment, Fake News, Fake Science, and Fake Art is rapidly becoming our doom.

 The final word goes to a world-class crush and my absolute favourite performance artist:

 A Plea to All Indie Authors and Poets:

 Please make your ebooks FREE during the CV19 pandemic.
 Let's encourage people to self-isolate, stay home, and READ, READ, READ.

 A huge Thank You to all the talented writers who've taken up the challenge. www.francescorizzuto.com